-Only fifteen seconds remain on the clock.
+Only fifteen seconds remaining on the clock.
 If I cannot get it now, then I’ll never get it.
 There will be no point.
 I have to try one last thing.

 My hand reaches in.
 The counter hits zero.
 Silence.

 The two of us stand there, frozen.
 As we exchange looks, we aren’t sure what to do.
-I’m half expecting some sort of climatic ending, but I guess that’s just silly.
+I’m half expecting some sort of climactic ending, but I guess that’s just silly.